 Other factors can also limit the speed of the I²C bus, including the number of devices connected to the bus, cable length and capacitance, so you may find that if I²C communication is not working correctly, you will have to set the clock frequency to a slower speed.

-The maximum recommended speed for the expansion boards made by AB Electronics UK is listed in the table below.
+The maximum recommended speed for the development boards made by AB Electronics UK is listed in the table below.

 I²C Device Addresses